 Treating Canine Arthritis and Its Symptoms

-There are a number of supplements, such as Omega 3 fatty acids, chondroitin, and glucosamine, which are said help prevent the deterioration of joints.
+There are many supplements, such as Omega 3 fatty acids, chondroitin, and glucosamine, which are said help prevent the deterioration of joints.
 With many of these supplements, there is little evidence to either support or refute claims they help.
 However, they are unlikely to do any harm if taken properly, so some dog owners decide to use them in the hopes that there will be some benefit for their dog.

 While there is a lot that can be done to relieve arthritis, there is no way to fully cure it and the condition worsens over time.
-As such, it is also worth looking into whether there are any changes you can make to your dog’s lifestyle and environment, such as reducing their need to use stairs, in order to make them more comfortable.
+As such, it is also worth looking into whether there are any changes you can make to your dog’s lifestyle and environment, such as reducing their need to use stairs, to make them more comfortable.